- Constitutional Autonomy

 Appropriation occurs when one makes use of another person’s name or likeness for the first person’s benefit or purposes.
 The first of three cases of unsuccessful appropriations occurred in a relatively early dispute, where a faculty member objected to the use of his name on an updated version of a legal treatise.
 An appellate court in New York rejected the claim, noting that it was insufficient to state a claim for a prima facie tort or other form of intentional harm absent an allegation that the faculty member suffered any losses as a result of being named as editor of the book (Clevenger v.
 Baker Voorhis & Co., 1960).
 Similarly, in another early case, a university and its president unsuccessfully objected to the use of its name in a book and movie.
 New York’s highest court affirmed an earlier judgment denying the university’s request for an injunction seeking to prevent the release and distribution of a movie and book about its football team on the ground that appropriating its name, symbols, and reputation constituted commercial misappropriation, concluding that if any claim had been present, it should have been filed as libel (University of Notre Dame Du Lac v.
 Twentieth Century–Fox Film Corp., 1965).
 A final example of an unsuccessful claim against a university is supplied by Nemani v.
 St. Louis University (2000).
 The Supreme Court of Missouri rejected the claim of a faculty member who alleged that university officials submitted a grant in his name without his express knowledge or consent.
 Reversing an earlier order awarding the faculty member $300,000 in damages, the court ruled that a “collaborative research” clause in his employment contract implied that he granted university officials permission to use his name in the grant process.

-As can be seen by the sampling of relevant litigation, most Common Law privacy claims brought against colleges and universities fail, because plaintiffs fail to prove each of the elements of their charges, or because the court recognizes public interest that outweighed their private interests.
+Common Law privacy claims brought against colleges and universities fail, because plaintiffs fail to prove each of the elements of their charges, or because the court recognizes public interest that outweighed their private interests.

 David L. Dagley